ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Go-ethereum-management-API's.rst

 Overview
 ========

-Beside the official `ÐApp
+Beside the official `Dapp
-API <https://github.com/ethereum/wiki/wiki/JSON-RPC>`__ interface the go ethereum node has support for additional management API's.
-These API's are offered using `JSON-RPC <http://www.jsonrpc.org/specification>`__ and follow the same conventions as used in the ÐApp API.
-The go ethereum package comes with a console client which has support for all additional API's.
+API <https://github.com/ethereum/wiki/wiki/JSON-RPC>`__ interface the go Ethereum node has support for additional management API's.
+These API's are offered using `JSON-RPC <http://www.jsonrpc.org/specification>`__ and follow the same conventions as used in the Dapp API.
+The go Ethereum package comes with a console client which has support for all additional API's.